likenji/Calculation-Problem-Machine/README-EN.md

 0.This programme was written for my cousin, who was asked to do several calculation problems as homework every day in summer holiday.
-It is suited for people who want to train his or her calculation ability of fractions.
+It is suited for people who want to be skilled at calculating fractions.

 Features
 1.Only problems with a non-negative result will be printed.